JAlcocerT/R_Stocks/README.md

 ## IMPORTANT! - NO INVESTMENT ADVICE

-The Shiny App and its Content is for **informational purposes only** on how to create a Shiny dashboard with publicly available data, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
+The repository and its content is for **informational purposes only** on how to create a Shiny dashboard / Flexdashboard in R with publicly available data, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Nothing contained on this repository is a recommendation to buy or sell any securities or any other financial instruments.

 This program is distributed in the hope that it will motivate you to learn R Shiny and contribute to Open Source, but WITHOUT ANY WARRANTY.

 ## :scroll: License